laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 # NaN and NaN Payload

+## Overview
 The purpose of this appendix is twofold:
-Recommendations to CBOR protocol designers for IEEE-754 NaN (Not a Number) and NaN payload use Recommendations to CBOR library implementors for NaN and NaN payload support
+1) Recommendations to CBOR protocol designers for IEEE-754 NaN (Not a Number) and NaN payload use,
+2) Recommendations to CBOR library implementors for NaN and NaN payload support

-The short answer is that protocol designers can feel free to use NaNs, but should avoid NaN payloads as there are better alternatives.
+The short answer is that protocol designers can feel free to use NaNs, but should avoid NaN payloads as there are alternate CBOR protocol constructs that are better.
 Some protocol designs may prohibit NaN payloads.
 CBOR libraries really must support NaN’s and may consider supporting NaN payloads.

+## CBOR Protocol Designs

 IEEE 754 floating-point has a special value called a NaN (Not a Number) value.
 Its primary purpose is to represent things like division by zero when doing local calculation.